DonatasTamosauskas/Python_Snake/README.md

 ![](images/high_pixel_count.png?raw=true)

 To no one's surprise Numpy is great at handling big arrays quickly, and the first plot illustrates that very well.
-While the execution time of lists is skyrocketing Numpy holds its ground and barely nudges from its straight track.
+While the execution time of lists is skyrocketing, Numpy holds its ground and barely nudges from its straight track.
 A truly magnificent sight.

 ![](images/low_pixel_count.png?raw=true)